How Psyllium Husk Works For Weight Loss (Science Backed)

 What are the dangers of using psyllium husk for weight loss?

-Using or abusing psyllium husk to lose weight may cause diarrhea, nausea, bloating, inflammation of the stomach and GI tract lining, and ulcers.
+Abusing psyllium husk to lose weight may cause diarrhea, nausea, bloating, inflammation of the stomach and GI tract lining, and ulcers.
+You can try other herbs for weight loss along with psyllium to make the process wholesome.

 How long does it take to see results from using isabgol for weight loss?